 Societal Infrastructure

-This thrust applies our foundational thrusts to optimize lifecycle carbon for other critical large-scale societal infrastructure, including the built environment, electric transportation networks, and human-in-the-loop systems.
+This thrust applies our foundational thrusts for lifecycle optimizations of other critical large-scale societal infrastructure, including the built environment, electric transportation networks, and human-in-the-loop systems.

 Use-Inspired